Ricardo Ramos (fighter): Ultimate Fighting Championship

 The bout with Tukhugov was rescheduled and took place on October 30, 2021, at UFC 267.
 He lost the bout via unanimous decision.

 Ramos faced Danny Chavez at UFC on ESPN: Kattar vs. Emmett on June 18, 2022.
 He won the bout in the first round, knocking out Chavez with a spinning back elbow.
 This win earned him his third Performance of the Night award.

 Ramos was expected to face Danny Henry on September 3, 2022, at UFC Fight Night 209.
 However, the bout was cancelled after Henry withdrew for unknown reasons.

 Ramos was expected to face Austin Lingo in a featherweight bout on March 11, 2023, at UFC Fight Night 221.
 At the weigh-ins, Ramos came in at 154 pounds, eight pounds over the featherweight non-title fight limit.
 As a result, his bout with Lingo was cancelled.

 Ramos faced Charles Jourdain on September 23, 2023, at UFC Fight Night 228.
 He lost the fight via guillotine choke in round one.

 Ramos faced Julian Erosa on March 23, 2024, at UFC on ESPN 53.
 The fight resulted in Ramos suffering his second straight loss via a first round guillotine choke.

 Ramos faced Joshua Culibao on August 17, 2024, at UFC 305.
 He won the fight by split decision.
 8 out of 12 media outlets scored the bout for Culibao.

 Ramos faced Chepe Mariscal on March 1, 2025 at UFC Fight Night 253.
 He lost the fight by unanimous decision.

 Ramos faced Kaan Ofli on October 11, 2025 at UFC Fight Night 261.
 He lost the fight via a rear-naked choke submission in the first round.

+On December 16, 2025, it was reported that Ramos was released by the UFC.